TomiG06/CLNotes/README.md

 ## Notes

-* Inside the program, words 'note', 'instance' and 'todo' refer to the same thing
+* Inside the program, words 'note', 'instance', 'todo' and 'record' refer to the same thing